Domain Audit

 DNS records: 2 minutes.
 Email auth & blacklist: 5 minutes.
 WHOIS & SSL: 1 hour.
 Screenshot: 6 hours.
 Cache is shared with the individual tools — running the standalone WHOIS first warms the audit's cache.

-What about the reverse DNS shown next to A records?
+What about the reverse DNS shown below A records?